Rohozhnyi-Illia/Task-Master/README.md

 ## Features

-- User registration, login, and password update
+- User registration and login with JWT authentication
+- **Email verification after registration**
+- **Password recovery with email verification**
-- JWT-based authentication with access and refresh tokens
+- JWT-based access and refresh tokens
 - Task management: create, update, complete, and delete tasks
+- Pagination on the main dashboard for large task lists
 - Task notifications: reminders, deadlines, and overdue alerts
+- **Notifications page with messages about deadlines**
 - Dark/light theme toggle
 - Responsive design for mobile and desktop
 - Automatic token refresh and optimistic UI updates
 - Error handling with modals and loaders
 - Validation of forms, deadlines, and data
 - Custom favicon and app branding

+---

 ## Technologies